 DIY Scented Bars

-The very cool thing I have learned over the years is that synthetic anything is never better than its natural counterpoint.
-Real, true honeysuckles smell better than honeysuckle fragrance.
-Real, true lavender is calming, relaxing, and wonderfully fragrant… once you experience it, you won’t ever run back to Bath and Body Works and buy their lotions.
+For example, real honeysuckles smell infinitely better than honeysuckle fragrance.
+Real lavender plants are calming, relaxing, and wonderfully fragrant., and once you experience it, you won’t ever run back to Bath and Body Works and buy their lotions.

 Essential Oils to Try: